What is IAPT?

 Improving Access to Psychological Therapies (IAPT) services provide evidence-based psychological therapies to people with anxiety disorders and depression.

-We will assess digitally enabled therapies for anxiety, depression and medically unexplained symptoms which offer the potential to expand these services further.
+We assessed digitally enabled therapies for anxiety, depression and medically unexplained symptoms which offer the potential to expand these services further.
+Read about how we assessed these therapies.

 What is digitally enabled therapy?